sdlin/chores_emailer/README.md

 # Chores Emailer

 This is a Google app script which sends chore reminder emails.
-It's mean be an Add-on script to a Google spreadsheet.
+It's meant be an Add-on script to a Google spreadsheet.

 ## Spreadsheet layout